geniusdivision/laravel-html-purifier/README.md

 # laravel-html-purifier
-A HTML filter using https://github.com/ezyang/htmlpurifier for Laravel 5.
+A HTML filter using htmlpurifier with additional HTML5 rules.